thamcodes/Phaseon/README.md

 </p>

 ---
+>Phaseon is currently under active development.
+The system architecture and results will evolve as each phase is completed. <br>
+>This project is being carried under ITIE Knowledge Solutions Pvt.
+Ltd.

 ## 🧠 About Phaseon

-> ⚠️ *Phaseon is currently under active development.
-The system architecture and results will evolve as each phase is completed.
->
-> This project is being carried under ITIE Knowledge Solutions Pvt.
-Ltd.*

 **Phaseon** is an ongoing research and engineering project that focuses on building a
 **real-time EEG-controlled 3D-printed prosthetic arm** for basic hand interaction.